Tipps

 Why should I choose a Bluetooth® ovulation thermometer?

 A Bluetooth® ovulation thermometer eliminates the need for manual transfer of the temperature, as the measurement data is transfered to an app via Bluetooth automatically.
 The Ovy Bluetooth® ovulation thermometer has a standard measurement time of three minutes.
-At the end of the measurement time, the temperature value is transfered automatically to the Ovy app.
+At the end of the measurement time, the temperature value is transfered automatically to the Ovy App.
 A vibration and/or acoustic signal lets you know when the measurement has ended.
 Both signals can be activated separately.

 Why do I have to measure for three minutes?